+- City of Minneapolis Mayor Jacob Frey

+- R.T.
+Rybak, President and CEO, The Minneapolis

+Foundation and Step Up

+Co-Founder and Co-Chair

+- Jonathan Weinhagen,

+President and CEO of the

+Minneapolis Regional

-- City of Minneapolis Mayor Jacob Frey - R.T.
-Rybak, President and CEO, The Minneapolis Foundation and Step Up Founder - Jonathan Weinhagen, President and CEO of the Minneapolis Regional Chamber of Commerce and Step Up Co-Chair - Over 200 community organizations, businesses, and government entities who are dedicated to helping young people and developing our future workforce. - Over 1,400 young people ages 14-21 who complete training every year.
+Chamber of Commerce

+- Over 200 community organizations, businesses, and government entities who are dedicated to helping young people and developing our future workforce.